 Perhaps the biggest testament to this love song, besides its simplicity and Whitley vouching for it, is its undeniable presence in the music world.
 As mentioned, Krauss' version rose to amazing success in spite of almost no publicity and the song's relatively recent success prior.

 Conventional wisdom says a song that went to No. 1 probably wouldn't get a reboot a few short years later.
 But it seems every time we're reminded of the song; we love it again.
 Irish artist Ronan Keating released the song as a single four years after Krauss' success in 1999.
 Spoiler alert: it went to No. 1 in the UK, Ireland and New Zealand.

 Heck, sales of Keith Whitley's version of the song spiked again as recently as 2015.
 After Sara Evans delivered its immortal lines ( "A touch of your hand says you'll catch me if ever I fall") on a TV special, the song hit nearly 600,000 digital downloads in one week.
 The song grips you in such a way that you pretty much never get tired of it.

 Perhaps that's why CMT ranked it No. 12 on the list of the 100 Greatest Love Songs.
 Whatever the case, "When You Say Nothing At All" really proves the point that a good song is a good song no matter who sings it.
 Of course, it doesn't hurt when the likes of Keith Whitley, Alison Krauss, and Sara Evans perform it.

-It’s truly timeless, and an amazing way to remember a singer who left us too soon.
+It's truly timeless, and a fantastic way to remember a singer who left us too soon.

 This post was originally published on November 10, 2016.